slipping works fine until it warms up

 • 3 POSTS

 Jacks answer has opened the door for several more questions.
 I have been searching through your site for similar problems reported and some of the results scare me from repairing this transmission yet I do like the van and have use for it if it could be repaired properly.
 Who can I trust will do me right and not overcharge for a bad repair.
 I am talking about a rebuilt or rebuilding my transmission.
-I am in agreement that a reputable chain trans.
-Shop is the way to go, if at all one exists.
+I am in agreement that a reputable chain trans. shop is the way to go, if at all one exists.

 Thank you for a straight answer.

-Friday, May 21st, 2021 AT 3:03 PM
+May 21, 2021 at 3:03 PM

 2CARPRO JACK